tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 s=Σs(i)
 $$

-It can therefore be seen that these signatures are essentially scriptless scripts.
-Independent public keys of several participants are joint to form a single key and signature, which when published do not divulge the details as to the number of participants involved or the original public keys.
+It can therefore be seen that these signatures are essentially Scriptless Scripts.
+Independent public keys of several participants are joint to form a single key and signature, which, when published, do not divulge the details as to the number of participants involved or the original public keys.

 ## Adaptor Signatures

-This mulitsig protocol can be modified to produce an adaptor signature, which serves as the building block for all scriptless script functions. [[5]]
+This mulitsig protocol can be modified to produce an adaptor signature, which serves as the building block for all Scriptless Script functions. [[5]]

 Instead of functioning as full valid signature on a message with a key, an adaptor signature is a promise that a signature agreed to be published, will reveal a secret.

-This concept is similar to that of atomic swaps, however no scrips are implemented.
+This concept is similar to that of atomic swaps.
+However, no scrips are implemented.
 Since this is elliptic curve cryptography, there is only scalar multiplication of elliptic curve points.
-Fortunately, like a hash function, elliptic curve function in one way, so an elliptic curve point (*T*), can simply be shared and the secret will be it's corresponding private key.
+Fortunately, like a hash function, elliptic curves function in one way, so an elliptic curve point (*T*), can simply be shared and the secret will be its corresponding private key.

 If two parties are considered: rather than providing their nonce *R* in the mulitsig protocol, a blinding factor, taken as an elliptic curve point *T* is conceived and sent in addition to *R* (ie. *R+T*).
-So it can be seen that *R* is not blinded, it has instead been offset by the secret value *T*.
+So it can be seen that *R* is not blinded; it has instead been offset by the secret value *T*.

 Here, the Schnorr mulitsig construction is modified such that the first party generates